Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 ...Wait, _**laughing!?**_

-It's...almost like its _dancing_ with you!
-A cosmic calypso carefully moving your spirit -
+It's...almost like its _dancing_ with your heart - phasing in and out perfectly with your whimsy!
+A cosmic calypso carefully infiltrating every aspect your spirit -

 _Why didn't you notice that before!?_